anakadote/docs-1/content/pages/7.addons/2.classes/10.controllers/index.md

   edit:
     uses: getEdit
     as: karma.edit

+  # PUT request to /cp/addons/addon-name/{id}
+  # - using the putUpdate controller method
+  # - named karma.update, that you can reference by route('karma.update', $id)
+  put@/{id}:
+    uses: putUpdate
+    as: karma.update
 ```

 Note: If you want a settings page, you do _not_ need to create a route.
 A `/cp/addons/addon-name/settings` route